ShonFrazier/Iceberg/README.md

 Iceberg
 =======
+A tool for creating OS X Installer packages.

 I intend to massage these projects into something more fitting my own needs.
 Licensed under a BSD license according to the website below.